mobil-e-hub/meh/README.md

 - Written in node.js
 - Runs on InES machine

 #### Simulation of shop (order management)
 - Simple UI which allows a customer to place an order and to view updates on existing orders (can be an additional view in the Visualization)
 - Endpoint to receive orders (can be part of the simulation server)

-### TODO
-- Set up Linux partition on InES machine
-- Set up git and IDE (VS Code?), possibly set up CD/CI
-- Create a Python web server (Flask/Django) which can send and receive messages to/from EventGrid and contains a function stub for handling incoming messages
-- ...

 #### Components from a technological perspective
 ##### node.js server